simbrain/simbraindocs/src/docs/network/spikingneurons.md

 ---
-title: Computational Neuroscience
+title: Spiking Neurons
 layout: default
 parent: Networks
 has_children: false
-nav_order: 10
+nav_order: 90
 ---

-# Computational Neuroscience

-## Other sources
+Also see

-* Scholarpedia pages
+- Scholarpedia pages

-* Javadoc files
+- Javadoc files

-* The Simbrain Book
+- The Simbrain Book

-## Historically, there is a progression from 1d to 2d models
+Historically, there is a progression from 1d to 2d models

 * Hodhkin Huxley.
 The OG.
 4 or 5d